IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/site/src/documentation/2. getting-started/index.md

 REGISTER FOR EARLY ACCESS
 </button>

-### Access the IndiGO SDK

-Accessing IndiGO involves these credentials:

-- A Developer Portal account, which you've used to access this page.
-- Repository credentials, to download the IndiGO SDK and its dependencies.
-- A TomTom API key, to enable TomTom's map and navigation features.

-After you've provided a signed EA, you'll receive the repository credentials that you can use to download the IndiGO SDK.
-This will allow you to build and run IndiGO.
+After you have provided a signed EA, you will receive the TomTom repository credentials that allow you to download the IndiGO SDK.
+Now you can build and run IndiGO.

-You'll also be given access to TomTom's maps and navigation features for your IndiGO product.
-This capability will be added to your [API key](https://developer.tomtom.com/user/me/apps) on the Developer Portal.
+You will also be given access to TomTom's maps and navigation features for your IndiGO product.
+We will add this capability to your [API key](https://developer.tomtom.com/user/me/apps) on the Developer Portal.

-__Note:__ Only a single Developer Portal account per customer is required to obtain that extra capability.
+__Note:__ Only a single TomTom Developer account per customer is required to obtain that extra capability.
 Using that single TomTom API key in all your source code will allow you to have maps and navigation available in your products.